MihaelOne/personal_webPage/README.md

 To view the project locally:
 1. Clone this repository.
 2. Set up XAMPP and start Apache and MySQL services.
-3. Open `home1.html` in your browser.
+3. To see peraonal web sirw open `home1.html` in your browser.
+4.To see webshop, open directory webshop2, and then open index.php

 Feel free to explore and contribute!